 Under Campaign source, enter “Facebook”, without the speech marks.
 (This method can also be used to track links in emails or on other social media platforms, but we will focus on Facebook for the purpose of this post)

 Under Campaign Medium, write “Social”.

-Under Campaign name, enter the name of your first Facebook group.
+Under Campaign name, enter the Facebook group name URL or even just the group name itself.
 I usually enter the whole group name with underscores instead of spaces.
 So it might look like Tracking_Facebook_Group.
 If you have your own abbreviation or nickname for the group then you can go ahead and enter that instead.
 The most important thing, to track the group’s value over time, is to ALWAYS use the same name, including capitalisation.
 I suggest that you keep the names simple (that’s why I use the group name) so you can remember them later on.

 As you update the parameters, the URL builder will automatically update the link down the bottom of the page.
 This makes it super simple when posting to multiple groups as all you need to do is switch over the group name.
 The URL will end up looking something like this:

 Sharing Your Post

 To share the URL on the Facebook thread, simply click “copy link”.
 You can now enter your blurb on the thread and then paste the link.
 Having the two windows open in split screen mode makes this a very fast process as you update the group you are sharing the link to.

 When adding links I also like to shorten it, as it looks neater on the thread, but this isn’t essential.To shorten the link, simply click “Convert URL to shortlink”.
 The shortened link will look like this: